Last date modified: 2026-Feb-11

 Creating a new index

-You can create up to five multiple indexes for different data sources using the Index Manager.
+With Index Manager, you can create up to five indexes for different data sources (Saved Searches) per workspace.

 Currently, it is not possible to assign permissions for creating, rebuilding, or deleting an index.
 Any user who can access aiR Assist within a workspace automatically has these capabilities.

-To create a new index from the Index Manager:
+To create a new index using Index Manager:

-1. Access aiR Assist by clicking its icon (aiR Assist icon) in the left nav bar.
+1. Access aiR Assist by clicking its icon (aiR Assist icon) at the top of the left nav bar.

 2. From the chat window, navigate to the Index Manager by clicking the index name in the lower corner of the Ask a question box.Name of the indexed highlighted in the lower left corner of the Ask a question box.